Staff brainstorming and planning begins.

 What does the renovation mean for the community and its visitors?

 The completed Martin Building renovation will unify the museum campus to better serve a broad spectrum of audiences and community needs; to illuminate collections; to highlight the museum’s exemplary education programs, and to deliver excellent programs in contemporary spaces.
 The museum serves more than 700,000 visitors per year, half of them attending for free, including all visitors 18 and under who enjoy free general admission every day thanks to the DAM’s Free for Kids program.
-The improvements in the North Building project will enable the museum to better and more safely serve the community, including school groups and visitors with different abilities.
+The improvements in the Martin Building project will enable the museum to better and more safely serve the community, including school groups and visitors with different abilities.